 Unlike tablets and capsules (typically low-moisture systems), gummies are built on a semi-moist base and usually see heat and acids during processing.
 That combination can put pressure on nutrient stability, color, flavor, and texture-especially as the product sits in a bottle for months.

-From a formulation standpoint, the mission is simple to say and hard to execute: create a gummy that stays appealing and consistent, while keeping nutrients stable enough to meet label expectations at the end of shelf life.
+From a formulation standpoint, the goal is easy to state but tough to pull off: create a gummy that stays appealing and consistent, while keeping nutrients stable enough to meet label expectations at the end of shelf life.

 The Rarely Discussed Metric: Water Activity

-One of the most important quality signals in a gummy isn’t on the label-it’s water activity (aw).
-People often focus on moisture percentage, but water activity tells you how “available” that water is to fuel chemical reactions and product change.
+One of the most important quality signals in a gummy isn’t on the label—it’s water activity (aw).
+Most people watch moisture percentage, but water activity tells you how “available” that water is – and that’s what fuels chemical reactions and product change.

 What water activity influences in real life